 Over 700 volunteers give their time to help make the TimberTech Championship one of the premier tournaments on the PGA TOUR Champions.
-Whether you love golf or this will be your first year, there are an array of volunteer positions available for people of all ages and interests.
+No matter your level of experience with the game of golf, there are an array of volunteer positions available for people of all ages and interests.

 Net proceeds benefit the Boca Raton Regional Hospital Foundation and South Florida charities through the Boca Raton Champions Golf Charities.
 Learn more about Grounds Passes, Club 18, and Hospitality tickets.

 The AZEK Company and the TimberTech brand are honored to have a long-lasting impact in South Florida.
 While we welcome the top 54 PGA TOUR Champions competitors to Boca Raton, our true mission is to support leave our community and planet better off than we found it.